ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 Create new contract version
 ---------------------------

-Then the same participant should create a new version of contract.
+Then the same participant should create a new version of contract using his token.

 If buyer tries to create a new version, he will see an error, as supplier cancelled previous contract: